cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 **What are not so good features?**

 As with any grammar checker, not everything is corrected properly.
 In some text, it shows false errors, but it's still very good.

 #### Word

 **What are good features?**

-The word grammar checker is built into word and has a high accuracy.
+The word grammar checker is built into Word and has a high accuracy.

 **What are not so good features?**